LitzN/hennastyles/README.md

 ### Homepage

 - __Header image, heading and intro__
-    - __Responsive design:__ to test this, I used the google inspector tool to view the website on different screensizes.
+    - __Responsive design:__ to test this, I used the google developer tools to view the website on different screen sizes.
-    I viewed the image on ensure the image was displayed well.
+    I viewed the image to ensure it was displaying well.
 The image resolution was good on all screen sizes.
     The welcome text size was reduced on smaller screen sizes.
 - __Buttons__
     - __Functionality:__ I pressed on each of the buttons.
 The shop button led to the products and the community button to the